 Anytime is the best time to visit Transylvania.
+Here‘s how to get to Transylvania, a useful guide into the best routes possible.
 Some of the most intriguing Transylvanian attractions are to be found inside its old medieval citadels.
 The most beautiful cities in Transylvania are Oradea, Bistrița, Cluj-Napoca, Timișoara, Sibiu, Sighișoara and Brașov.
 In what follows we will present the most famous cities in Transylvania and a driving tour.
 We also recommend taking a train route to enjoy the country’s undisturbed sceneries from a moving cart.
 It will be entirely different from a Transylvanian wolf tour or a visit to Dracula’s castle; it’s a city break journey.

 The Closest Airport to Transylvania